IronRiders/Constitution/Club Constitution.md

 ### Bylaw #3

-This Bylaw establishes the chain of club command, in order of succession for the presidency.
-Should one member of this list be absent at a meeting, or resign from office, the next member down will take command.
+This Bylaw establishes the chain of club command.
+In the event that a captain is needed, this is the order.

 * Team Captain
 * Communications Lead